sysrepo/sysrepo/INSTALL.md

 #### Changing build mode:
 Sysrepo supports two build modes:
 - Debug (default) - generates the library and executables with the debug information and disables any compiler optimizations of the code
-- Release - generates the library and executables for the production use, without any debug information and with compiler optimization of the code enabled
+- Release - generates the library and executables for the production use, without any debug information and with compiler optimization of the code enabled.
 To change the build mode use `CMAKE_BUILD_TYPE` variable as follows: `cmake -DCMAKE_BUILD_TYPE=Release ..`

 #### Changing install path
 To change the location where the library, headers and any other files are installed (default is `/usr/local`), use CMAKE_INSTALL_PREFIX variable as follows: `cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr ..`

 #### Changing repository location
-Sysrepo stores all YANG models and corresponding data files in so named repository location.
+Sysrepo stores all YANG models and corresponding data files in so-named *repository location*.
 By default, the repository location is set to `tests/data/` (relatively to the directory from which the cmake command is executed).
-However for production use, we suggest to use some standard location, such as `/etc/sysrepo/` using `REPOSITORY_LOC` variable as follws: `cmake -DREPOSITORY_LOC:PATH=/etc/sysrepo ..`
+However for production use, we suggest using some standardized location (such as `/etc/sysrepo/`) with `REPOSITORY_LOC` variable as follows: `cmake -DREPOSITORY_LOC:PATH=/etc/sysrepo ..`